adobe-research/spindle/README.md

 and can be installed with `npm install`.

 # Data Format
-Adobe Analytics events data have 250 columns, and most queries use less than 7 columns.
+Adobe Analytics events data have at least 250 columns, and sometimes significantly more than 250 columns.
+Most queries use less than 7 columns, and loading all of the columns into memory to only use 7 is inefficient.
-Spindle stores event data in the [Parquet][parquet] columnar store on the [Hadoop Distributed File System][hdfs] (HDFS).
+Spindle stores event data in the [Parquet][parquet] columnar store on the [Hadoop Distributed File System][hdfs] (HDFS) to only load the subsets of columns each query requires.

 Parquet can be used with [Avro][avro] or [Thrift][thrift] schemas.
 [Matt Massie's article][spark-parquet-avro] provides an example of